American football in Japan

-American football is a sport played in Japan.
-Introduced in the 1930s, the sport has grown into one of the most popular in the country.
-Each team is only allowed to have three Americans per team.
+American football was introduced to Japan in the 1930s.

 History

-American football was introduced in the early 1930s back when Paul Rusch, a teacher and missionary from Kentucky, who came to Japan in 1925 to help rebuild following the 1923 earthquake, George Marshall, an athletic teacher at Tokyo based Rikkyo University, and two military attaches at the US embassy, Alexander George and Merritt Booth, helped to form the first football teams at three universities in Tokyo (Waseda, Meiji, Rikkyo).
+American football was introduced in the early 1930s, when Paul Rusch, a teacher and missionary from Kentucky, who came to Japan in 1925 to help rebuild following the 1923 earthquake, George Marshall, an athletic teacher at Tokyo based Rikkyo University, and two military attaches at the US embassy, Alexander George and Merritt Booth, helped to form the first football teams at three universities in Tokyo (Waseda, Meiji, Rikkyo).
 In November 1934, the first football game was played between an all-star team of the three Tokyo universities and a team of the Yokohama Country and Athletic Club consisting of Americans and Britons living in Japan.
 The Japanese college team won the game.
 In 1937, a game between college all-star teams from eastern and western Japan drew a crowd of about 25,000 spectators.
-The reason for the success of the rough North American game in mild-mannered Japan might be that American Football offers a combination of power, technical precision, discipline and team spirit that is hard to find in other sports and that most parts of this combination (precision, discipline, team spirit) match well with traditional Japanese values.

 During World War II (1939–1945), American football in Japan came to a halt.
 However, soon after the war, football in Japan resumed.
 Rusch, who had earlier left Japan for the war, returned in 1945.
 During the following years, high school and junior high school teams were formed.

+The 1970s saw American college football teams visiting Japan.
+In 1971, a Utah State University team led by coach Chuck Mills and future NFL quarterback Tony Adams played two exhibition matches against Japanese All-Star teams, winning by wide margins in both games.
+Brigham Young University played two exhibition contests in 1977, also against Japanese All-Star teams, with the American side again winning handily both times.
+The Cougars returned to Japan the following season to play an official regular season game against UNLV; All-American quarterback Marc Wilson threw 3 touchdown passes to lead BYU to a 28-24 victory in front of a crowd of 27,500 at Yokohama Stadium.